See the pricing comparison for side-by-side pricing fields, or the buyer's guide pricing section for negotiation tactics.

 Four pricing models

-What actually drives the bill
+What drives the bill

 The per-endpoint price is just the starting point.
 Four factors determine total cost:

-- Coverage surfaces: Endpoint-only is the base.
-Cloud workloads (+20–40%), identity monitoring (+15–30%), and SaaS coverage (+10–20%) stack on top.
+- Coverage surfaces beyond endpoints add to the base.
+Cloud workloads add roughly 20–40%, identity monitoring 15–30% and SaaS coverage 10–20%.

-- Contract length: Multi-year deals get 10–20% discounts, but lock you in.
+- Multi-year contracts get 10–20% discounts, but lock you in.

 Hidden costs to watch for